jayllo-c/tp/docs/DeveloperGuide.md

 ##### Parsing User Input

-The `AddExamCommandParser` is responsible for pasring user input to extract the `name` and the `maxScore` of the exam.
+The `AddExamCommandParser` is responsible for parsing user input to extract the `name` and the `maxScore` of the exam.
 It uses the `ArgumentTokenizer` to tokenize the input string, extracting `name` and `maxScore`.
 It ensures that `name` and `maxScore` are valid and present in the user input, and that there are no duplicate prefixes in the user input.
 The `name` and `maxScore` are then used to instantiate an `AddExamCommand`.